221x/221x.github.io/README.md

 ## 📂 Project Structure

-The project is structured as follows:
+The project is structured as followed:

 ```bash
 221x-Ohio-Clan-Website/